 We have been following BerlinCompanion, aka kreuzberged aka Beata Gontarczyk-Krampe, on Twitter for years now.
 We love the type of content and information that she puts out there.
 We cannot believe that anyone else knows more about Berlin than her.

-If you ever wondered where you can ride your skateboard on parts of the old East German parliament building.
+If you have ever wondered where you can ride your skateboard on parts of the old East German parliament building.
 Or what happened to the tram tunnel beneath Unter den Linden?
 These books are for you.

 This is the Berlin guide you didn’t know you needed.